lohith008-cloud/lohith008-cloud/README.md

  🎓 About Me
 - 🎓 Recently Graduated with a Bachelor's Degree in Computer Science Engineering From Saveetha School of Engineering (CGPA: 8.1)
 - 💻 Python Programming Intern at DATASOFTIXS (Jan 2025 - Feb 2025)
-- 🔍 Interested in Machine Learning, Data Science,Data Analytics and Full Stack Development
+- 🔍 Interested in Machine Learning, Data Science,Data Analytics,Data Engineering and Full Stack Development
 - 🌱 Currently learning advanced Python concepts and Machine Learning algorithms

 💻 Technical Skills